schlueter/overseer/README.rst

 |          |                                                                       |
 +----------+-----------------------------------------------------------------------+

-\* *Both jobs defined with command and script have the overseer configuration repository's bin directory as well as the overseer `lib/execution/bin` directory on the shell path.*
+\* *Both jobs defined with command and script have the overseer configuration repository's bin directory as well as the overseer library directories on the shell path.*

 Execution Status
 ----------------